EchoVessel Runtime Interactions & Memory Flows

 llm_calls; chat.settings.updated (if flags toggled)

 Zoom-out: the reply to the user takes steps 1-8 (channel → memory → LLM → channel).
 Steps 9-10 are post-turn housekeeping — they happen while the user is reading the reply.
-This is why consolidation to L3/L4 is not here: it's asynchronous background work, covered in §3.
-Mood block is NOT auto-updated per turn in MVP — it only rewrites via admin edit or v1.0 reflection-driven path (see §6).
+This is why consolidation to L3 / L4 / L5 / L6 is not here: it's asynchronous background work, covered in §3.
+L6 episodic_state lands at session-close as a side-effect of extraction emitting session_mood_signal (no extra LLM call); the per-turn read of L6 just decays the snapshot if it's older than 12 hours.

 3. Same 10 steps, 8-column sequence who is active when